OrdinaryMagician/Guns/README.md

 Suite.
 Since I am still technically the author of those, I don't have to give anyone credit. :V

+The code (ONLY the code) is released under the MIT license.

+Assets used were either taken from unknown sources (the audio) or extracted from the base game data (the models).
+Not sure about the legality of that last one, though.

 Unreal Tournament is (C)1999 Epic Games, all rights reserved.